wkliao/HEP/NOvA/concatenate.md

 ## HDF5 Limitations
 ### Parallel I/O for Datasets with Compression Enabled
+* These limitations are only applied to compressed datasets opened/created in parallel I/O mode.
-* Parallel I/O must be collective when the dataset compression feature is enabled.
+  + I/O must be collective
+  + File space for the dataset are pre-allocated
+  + File space is filled with fill values (default or user-defined)
 * Parallel compression in HDF5 is not mature yet.
 Quoted from Jordan Henderson [4979](https://forum.hdfgroup.org/t/compressed-parallel-writing-problem/4979/10)
   ```